kontena/kontena-stacks/kafka/README.md

 $ kontena stack upgrade kafka-cluster
 ```

-Other services can now connect to Kafka using the address `kafka.kafka-cluster.${GRID}.kontena.local:9092`.
+Other services inside your Kontena Grid can now connect to Kafka using the address `kafka.kafka-cluster.${GRID}.kontena.local:9092`.

 ## Local Development
 The `kafka-cluster` stack is also very useful if you are developing systems that use Kafka even when your development environment itself is not running inside Kontena.
-To run a local development setup, make sure to do the following steps:
+To run a local development setup, make sure to do the following steps (examples assume a Kontena Grid named `dev`):

 1. Create a local Zookeeper stack: `NUM_INSTANCES=1 SKIP_VOLUMES=true kontena stack install kontena/zookeeper-cluster`
 2. Create a local Kafka stack: `NUM_INSTANCES=1 SKIP_VOLUMES=true EXPOSE_KAFKA_PORT=true kontena stack install kontena/kafka-cluster`